Pay-to-Play Contribution Restrictions

 Prior to rendering any decision, each officer who received a campaign contribution of more than $250 within the preceding 12 months from a party, participant or agent of a party or participant must disclose the fact on the record of the proceeding.
 If there is a public hearing, the officer should make the disclosure on the public record at the beginning of the hearing.
 However, if no public hearing is held, the disclosure should be included in the written record of the proceeding.

 Likewise, a party or participant to a proceeding must disclose on the record of the proceeding any campaign contribution of more than $250 made within the preceding 12 months by the party or participant, or his or her agent, to any officer of the agency.
-The FPPC has prepared sample disclosure forms for this purpose which you may call the agency to request.

 A proceeding involves action to grant, deny, revoke, restrict or modify "licenses, permits, or other entitlements for use."
 (Reg.
 18438.2.)
 Section 84308 defines the phrase "licenses, permits, or other entitlements for use" to mean proceedings on all business, profession, trade and land use licenses and permits, and other entitlements for use, including all entitlements for land use, all contracts (other than competitively bid, labor or personal employment contracts) and all franchises.

 Examples of the types of decisions covered by the law include decisions on professional license revocations, conditional use permits, rezoning of real estate parcels, zoning variances, tentative subdivision and parcel maps, consulting contracts, cable television franchises, building and development permits, public street abandonments, and private development plans.

 Decisions on general plans, general building or development standards or other rules of general application are not covered by section 84308.
 In addition, "proceedings" do not include purely ministerial decisions, in which no discretion is exercised.